Ocean Springs, Mississippi: History

 The settlement of Fort Maurepas or Old Biloxi, in colonial French Louisiana (New France), began in April 1699 at present-day Ocean Springs, under the authority of King Louis XIV, as Fort Maurepas by Pierre Le Moyne d'Iberville.
 It was the first permanent French outpost in French Louisiana and was established as a foothold to prevent Spanish encroachment on France's colonial claims.
 The site was maintained well into the early 18th century.

+The town was briefly called Lynchburg Springs when the first post office was established in 1853.
 The name Ocean Springs was coined by Dr. William Glover Austin in 1854.
 He believed the local springs had healing qualities.
-Ocean Springs became a prosperous resort town and after several years reinvented itself as a historically-oriented residential community.
+Ocean Springs became a prosperous resort town and after several years reinvented itself as a historically oriented residential community.
 The history of the town is celebrated annually in re enactments depicting d'Iberville's landing near a replica of Fort Maurepas.
 The authorities had authorized John Egan to construct and operate a public wharf near this ancient fort site at the foot of Jackson Avenue prior to the Civil War.

 From colonial times to present day, seafood has been celebrated.
 The abundance of seafood allowed French and French-Canadian explorers and settlers to thrive within the Fort Maurepas/Old Biloxi area.
 In the late nineteenth century, the development of ice plant industries along the coast increased seafood sales.
 Locals and tourists can still purchase freshly harvested shrimp, fish, crabs, and oysters to this day because of this thriving industry.

+The city is home to the Peter Anderson Festival, taking place the first weekend of November each year.
+The festival was first hosted in 1978 after local artist Klara Koock brought the idea to the Chamber of Commerce.
+The festival not only celebrates Anderson, but also the arts community.

 Ocean Springs was in the international spotlight following Hurricane Katrina's landfall on August 29, 2005.
 The city, part of the Mississippi Gulf Coast directly hit by the storm, sustained significant damage.
 The Biloxi-Ocean Springs bridge, part of Highway 90 along the beach, was destroyed and was a widely broadcast visual testament to the hurricane's impact.